 Ted is the founder and coordinator of the Restorative Church project.
 He now lives in Duluth, Minnesota.

 After being introduced to restorative justice through Mennonite Central Committee workers on Pine Ridge Reservation in the early 90s, Ted has worked in the fields of restorative justice and conflict resolution in Kansas, Oregon, Wisconsin, and Minnesota.
-His area of specialty is facilitation and training for restorative conferencing that includes harming and harmed parties, along with support people.
+His area of specialty, since the late 90s, is facilitation and training for restorative conferencing that includes harming and harmed parties, along with support people.

-He now works as a restorative consultant and trainer for the Center for Restorative Justice & Peacemaking (University of Minnesota, Duluth), helping new programs nationwide to get established.
+He now works as a restorative consultant and trainer for the Center for Restorative Justice & Peacemaking (University of Minnesota, Duluth), helping new programs nationwide to get established, and training new facilitators.
 As an adjunct teacher, he has taught restorative justice courses at University of Minnesota Duluth and Bethel University.
-Since 2014 he has served on the Advisory Council and Executive Committee for the National Association of Community and Restorative Justice.
+Since 2014 he has served on the Advisory Council and Board of Directors for the National Association of Community and Restorative Justice.

 In 2016 Ted founded the Agape Peace Center in Duluth, MN, which is a ministry initiative of Central Plains Mennonite Conference.
 That same year, the seeds for the Restorative Church project were planted in conversation with Chris Marshall from New Zealand.
 Read more about how things developed.